What happens after I apply for a personal management licence - lotteries?

 may delay your application.

-We have the power to grant or reject all or part of your licence
+We have the power to grant or reject your licence

 If we grant your application, we will then issue you with your

 Because of recent changes in legislation, from 17 June 2013,

 Disclosure & Barring Service (DBS) will no longer send us